Hisbarry/Vee-1/README.md

 ## Content Repurposing Made Easy

-`viral-clips-crew` helps you repackage your valuable content in new and engaging ways to capture attention on social media and drive traffic back to the original long-form piece.
+`Hisbarry` helps you repackage your valuable content in new and engaging ways to capture attention on social media and drive traffic back to the original long-form piece.
 Whether you're looking to refresh your own content or recycle content from other creators, this tool streamlines the process, making content repurposing effortless and efficient.

 ## Requirements

 This project requires:

 - Python 3.7+
-- CrewAI
+- hisbarry
 - OpenAI API key and Google Gemini API key

 All required Python libraries are listed in `pyproject.toml`.